-Total number of HOPWA-eligible individuals served with HOPWA assistance (rows 4-13): 492
+Total number of HOPWA-eligible individuals

+served with HOPWA assistance (rows 4-13): 492

-Total number of other household members (beneficiaries) served with HOPWA assistance (rows 16-25): 109
+Total number of other household members

+(beneficiaries) served with HOPWA assistance 109

+(rows 16-25):

 How many other household members 2

 (beneficiaries) are HIV+?

 How many other household members 107

 (beneficiaries) are HIV negative or have an

 unknown HIV status?

-Complete Prior Living Situations for HO PWAeligible Individuals served by TBRA, P-F BH, ST-
+Complete Prior Living Situations for HC PWAeligible Individuals served by TBRA, P-F RH ST.

+, , DI1, 31-

 TFBH, or PHP

 How many HOPWA-eligible individuals 5

 continued receiving HOPWA assistance from the

 previous year?

 How many individuals newly receiving HOPWA

 assistance came from:

 A place not meant for human habitation?
-2
+0

 An emergency shelter?
 0

 A transitional housing facility for formerly 0

 homeless persons?

 A permanent housing situation for formerly 0

 homeless persons?

-A psychiatric hospital or other psychiatric facility?
-0
+A psychiatric hospital or other psychiatric 0

+facility?

 A substance abuse facility?
 0

 A non-psychiatric hospital?
 0

 A foster care home?
 0

 Jail, prison, or a juvenile detention facility?
 0

 A rented room, apartment or house?
-23
+22

 A house the individual owned?
 0

 Staying at someone else's house?
 0

 A hotel or motel paid for by the individual?
 0

 Any other prior living situation?
 0

 How many individuals newly receiving HOPWA 0

 assistance didn't report or refused to report

-their prior living situation?

-How many individuals newly receiving HOPWA

-assistance during this program year reported a

-prior living situation of homelessness [place not 2

-for human habitation, emergency shelter, -

-transitional housing]:

-Also meet the definition of experiencing 2

-chronic homelessness?

-Also were veterans?
-0
+Alexander of the form of the contract of the c s